sambit2/DataAnalytics-Web-based-Education/README.md

 # DataAnalytics-Web-based-Education
+## Part of my project for my master thesis at TU Delft (WIS Group) under the supervision of Prof. A. Bozzon

 Contains the design of the tool in JS and the analysis of log files in R

 ### JSON